cschladetsch/Generic-KdTree/Readme.md

 ## Use Cases

-Any time you want to find a set of nearest neighbors in a set of N-dimensional points of arbitrary type `Ty`. `Ty` must behave well with relational operators, such that A < B implies A != B and B >= A.
+Any time you want to find a set of nearest neighbors in a set of N-dimensional points of arbitrary type `Ty`. `Ty` must behave well with relational operators, such that A < B implies A != B and/or B > A.

 ## Tests